Posts

 Start spreading the news, I'm leaving today . .

 I'm going to be a part of, New York, New York.
 Sorry - just had to rub it in that I'm heading to the Big Apple on Friday morning.
 We don't arrive till quite late on Friday - by the time we get to the hotel it'll be close to midnight.
 We're staying at the Grand Hyatt, close to Grand Central Station.
 Rehearsals Saturday and Sunday at the hotel, dress rehearsal at Carnegie on Monday, performance Monday night.
 Right after the performance we board a cruise ship around the harbor, arriving back at the hotel at 1:30 am, shuttle bus leaves for the airport at 3:30 for the airport.
 YIKES!
+We've got tickets for the Producers on Sat. night and hope to catch something on Sunday, maybe a museum or two and a bit of sightseeing.
+That's it.
+Unless I find internet access you won't hear from me for a few days.

 The Olympics on Google Earth

-You can view the venues for the Olympics mapped on Google Earth - you can almost follow the skiers going down the mountains.
+You can view the venues for the Olympics mapped on Google Ear th - you can almost follow the skiers going down the mountains.
 You'll need the lastest version of G.Earth.

 Across the Country

 Well Mike has started on his new ad/venture in New Brunswick and we'll all be able to follow what's happening at Bantry Bay.
+It's located just outside of St. Andrews-by-the-Sea in NB and we wish him well in his farming endeavours.
+I guess.